mochristman/Morgan-Christman/content/research/sos.md

 headless: true  # This file represents a page section.

 # ...
 Put Your Section Options Here (title etc.) ...
-Subtitle: Incidental captures of Bombus species in traps: a national survey
+Subtitle: Incidental captures of Bombus species in traps - a national survey
 content:
   # Page type to display.
 E.g. post, event, or publication.
   page_type: post